pmolodo/pmSoftIK/README.rst

     softConstraint = pm.createNode('pmSoftIkConstraint')

+    # Set the joint-chain-length
     # This bit is a bit of hack... really, I should have a command that computes this distance,
     # or have the node itself dynamically figure it out.
 I don't though.
 You'll have to figure
     # out the total joint chain length yourself...
     softConstraint.chainLength.set(8)

+    # Now make all the required constraint connections..
     j1.worldMatrix[0].connect(softConstraint.startJointWorldMatrix)
     cube.worldMatrix[0].connect(softConstraint.targetWorldMatrix)
     ikHandle.parentInverseMatrix[0].connect(softConstraint.constraintParentInverseMatrix)